medelicnacho/ZhangZhungOS/README.md

-ZhangZhungOS didicated to king terry the terrible the smartest programmer who ever lived
+ZhangZhungOS didicated to King Terry The Terrible the smartest programmer who ever lived and the ZhangZhung Meditation system of tibet

 terminal first OS with integrated trance techno terminal music.